 Creating self-consequences - give rewards for success or punishment for failure.
 Working toward a reward provides great motivation.
-These can be big or small-it could be a Frappuccino for a reward or no movie for punishment.
+These can be big or small-it could be a frappuccino for a reward or no movie for punishment.

 Seeking assistance - know how to get help from experts/teachers and other learners.
 Do not be afraid to ask.
 Again, using an online help board is a great way to get help from instructors and other students in your class.
-If you are unsure whom to ask, start with the most reasonable person.
+If you are unsure who to ask, start with the most reasonable person.
 While they might not have the answer, they might be able to point you in the right direction.
 The University Writing Center is a great place to get feedback on your projects.
-Well-educated tutors who are often also instructors in the undergraduate writing program staff it.
+It is staffed by well-educated tutors who are often also instructors in the Undergraduate Writing program.